Shemsedin/comment-box-widget/README.md

 # Comment Box Widget

-This is React application that provide the solution to auto-selecting users in the comment field.
+This is a React application that assists a user when they want to reference another user in the comment field by providing a list of suggestions to choose from and autocomplete the name of the user that you want to reference in the comment.

+To start this process a user would type the character to trigger the mention **(currently @ but this can be easily changed)** and start typing the user's name.

 ## Installation